alex-pradas/folios/docs/tools/compare.md

 # compare_versions

-Generates a diff between two versions of a document.
+Generates a unified diff between two versions of a document.

 ## Parameters